-PENALTY: When an umpire or league official observes a violation of this rule, the offending person will be ejected from the game and subject to disciplinary action.
+PENALTY: When an umpire or Lead Official observes a violation of this rule, (a) or (b), the offending person will be ejected from the game and subject to disciplinary action.

 1.21 - During pre-game activities, games and team post-game activities at Wilson Park, managers and/or coaches will not be allowed to consume alcoholic beverages in the presence of players.
 Failure to follow this rule will result in ejection and further disciplinary action as determined by the Vice President of Baseball Operations and/or the Board of Directors.